 Network divided in to three primary categories: LAN, MAN, WAN.
-In to which category a network falls is determined by its Size, Ownership, Distance it covers, and Physical architecture.
+In to which category a network fallsis determined by its Size, Ownership, Distance it covers, and Physical architecture.

-1. LOCAL-AREA NETWORK(LAN):
+1.LOCAL-AREA NETWORK(LAN):

-- LAN is usually Privately owned and Links devices in single office, building or campus. - LAN size is Limited to few kilometres. - LANs are designed to allow resources (i.e. hardware or software) to be shared betweenPCs and workstations. - LAN will use a single transmission media. - The most common LAN Topologies are Ring, bus, star.
+- LAN is usually Privately owned and Links devices in single office, building or campus. - LAN size is Limited to few kilo meters. - LANs are designed to allow resources (i.e. hardware or software) to be shared between PCs and workstations. - LAN will use a single transmission media. - The most common LAN Topologies are Ring, bus, star.

-2. METROPOLITAN-AREA NETWORK (MAN):
+2.METROPOLITAN-AREA NETWORK (MAN):

-- A MAN is designed to extend over an entire city. - It may be single network such as cable television network, or it may be a means of

-- connecting number of LANs in to a larger networks. - A MAN be wholly Owned and operated by a private company, or it may be a Service provider by Public company such as a local telephone company.
+- A MAN is designed to extend over an entire city. - It may be single network such as cable television network, or it may be a means of connecting number of LANs in to a larger network. - A MAN be wholly Owned and operated by a private company, or it may be a Serviceprovider by public company such as a local telephone company.

-3.WIDE-AREA NETWORK(WAN):
+3. WIDE-AREA NETWORK(WAN):

-WAN provides long-transmission of data, voice, image and video information over large geographic areas that may comprise a country, a continent or even the whole world.
-WAN that is wholly owned and used by a single company is often referred to as anenterprise network.
+- WAN provides long-transmission of data, voice, image and video information over large geographic areas that may comprise a country, a continent or even the whole world. - WAN that is wholly owned and used by a single company is often referred to as an enterprise network.